Donderstal/Excel-parser/readme.md

     npm install

 This should automatically install all the NPM packages you need.
-This might take a while, but afterwards your ex2ex is ready for usage :)
+It might take a while, but afterwards your ex2ex is ready for usage :)

 ## usage
-The program is run through the terminal.
+Ex2Ex is run through the terminal.
 If everything is installed correctly, using it should be very easy.
 The commands in the terminal should look as follows:

-    node /users/example/ex2ex/ex2ex.js /users/example/documents/oldExcel.xlsx /users/example/documents/newExcel.xlsx
+    node /users/example/ex2ex/src/ex2ex.js /users/example/documents/oldExcel.xlsx /users/example/documents/newExcel.xlsx

 The command consists of four parts.
 The first is the 'node' command.
 The second is the location of the ex2ex.js file.
 The third is the Excel file you wish to process.
 The fourth is the name and location of the new Excel file after processing.
 The path of the ex2ex.js file and the old Excel file are easily obtained by simply dragging and dropping the file into the terminal, just like you would when attaching a file to an email.